Factorizations and minimality of the Calkin Algebra norm for $C(K)$-spaces: Automatic continuity of homomorphism from

+\begin{proof}[Proof of Theorem \ref{th: Ogden}] We start with the observation that $C([0, \alpha2])$ is naturally isomorphic to $C([0, \alpha])\oplus C([0, \alpha])$.
+It follows from Johnson's automatic continuity result \cite{johnson1967continuity} that whenever $C([0, \alpha2]) \sim C([0, \alpha])$, then all homomorphisms from $\mathscr{B}(C([0, \alpha]))$ into a Banach algebra are continuous.
+By the Classification Theorem \ref{th: classification-ordinals}, the only cases when this does not hold (up to isomorphism of the space of continuous functions) is when $\alpha$ is finite or $\alpha = \xi n$ where $\xi$ is the first ordinal with the same cardinality as $\alpha$, the cardinality of $\alpha$ is an uncountable regular cardinal and $n \in \mathbb{N}$.
+The finite case is obvious, while in the latter case $C([0, \alpha]) \sim C([0, \xi])^n$ and Ogden's theorem \cite{ogden1996homomorphisms} gives that every homomorphism from $\mathscr{B}(C([0, \xi]))$ to a Banach algebra is continuous.
+The result now follows from Corollary \ref{cor: maximality norm}. \end{proof}

-\textbf{Acknowledgements.} This paper is part of the author's PhD at Lancaster University under the supervision of Professor N. J. Laustsen.
-The author is deeply indebted to Professor Laustsen for both introducing the problem and for his guidance when solving it, his insightful comments and meticulous revisions have had a significant impact on this work.
-The author would also like to extend his gratitude to Dr. Max Arnott and Dr. Matthew Daws for their valuable comments and suggestions on earlier versions of this manuscript.
+\textbf{Acknowledgements.} This paper is part of the author's PhD research at Lancaster University under the supervision of Professor N.~J.~Laustsen.
+The author is deeply indebted to Professor Laustsen for both introducing the problem and providing guidance throughout its resolution; his insightful comments and meticulous revisions have had a significant impact on this work.
+He also extends his gratitude to Dr.~Max Arnott and Dr.~Matthew Daws for their valuable comments and suggestions on earlier versions of the manuscript, and to Professor W.~B.~Johnson for kindly explaining how the complex version of Theorem \ref{th: hagler} follows and for permitting the inclusion of his argument here.
+Finally, the author thanks the anonymous referee for an exceptionally detailed report that significantly improved the clarity and overall presentation of the paper.

 He also acknowledges with thanks the funding from the EPSRC (grant number EP/W524438/1) that has supported his studies.